 Special assessments are non-routine fees that condo boards levy on owners to cover condo corporation expenses that cannot be met by the regular budget or reserve fund.
 These may include costs for serious repairs, large-scale renovation projects, or unexpected emergencies.

-In Alberta, the Condominium Property Act and the Condominium Property Regulation provide the legal framework for special assessments.
+In Alberta, The Alberta Condominium Property Act and the Condominium Property Regulation provide the legal framework for special assessments.
 The board can impose a special assessment after a resolution has been passed at a board meeting.
 The amount to be paid by individual condo owners is commonly based on unit factors, which consider the size, location, and type of each unit.

 Legal Process Involved in Special Assessments